Claim your freebie!

-I set myself a lofty goal at the beginning of March.
+I set myself a lofty financial goal recently.

-To save or make £800 in my personal finances.
+To save or make £800 in my personal finances in one month.

 I also returned a jumper that I had bought at the end of February, before remembering that I had a very similar one already!
 I had toyed with the idea of keeping it anyway, but decided that I really DIDN'T need it, and the money would be better going towards my goal.
 I had kept the receipt and there was no problem with returning the jumper, adding £32.99 into my fund.